Equipa-23-Compiler-Crusaders/CouterSite_CompilerCrusadersApp/README.md

 <pre>./coutersite </pre>

-O projeto foi feito em C#.
+O projeto foi desenvolvido em C#.

 The project was done with C#.